thai-nm/my-chirpy-website/_posts/2024-03-16-elastic-stack-a-complete-guide-to-set-up-a-modern-log-monitoring-system-on-kubernetes.md

 - About pros
 - About cons
 - Futher enhancement
+- Q&A
   - Why this architecture?
+  - Why don't we use only Fluent Bit?
   - Why not Elastic official Helm chart?

 ## Terminate lab resources